 In looking back with the benefit of hindsight, is there anything that you wish had been done differently in the process?

-Considering the failure in the referendum, what was your overall assessment of the peace deal’s success?
+Considering the failure in the referendum, what was your sort of overall assessment of the peace deal’s success, as a broad question?

-Well, I think the referendum revealed that Colombia is a polarized country, and there were very different feelings about this particular issue, about justice and the sentencing of the FARC for their actions.
-I mean, the margin was very, very tiny.
-It was a very small margin.
+Well, I think the referendum revealed that Colombia is a polarized country, and there were very different feelings about justice and the sentencing of the FARC for their actions.
+I mean, the margin was very, very small.
 And there were some things that happened that that cost votes for the “yes” side.
 In particular, there were these torrential rains for several days in the northern coast, which was a strong bastion of support for President Santos in his elections.
 People were flooded from their homes, so they couldn't vote.
 Really, tens and tens of thousands of people couldn't get to the polling places.

 Secondly, the “no” campaign had spread a lot of disinformation.
 They claimed that the agreement had language and conditions it didn't have, but they were able to scare a lot of people, including both evangelicals and the Catholic Church.
 Third, I think the polls showed that people supported the peace agreement by a pretty good margin.
-I think a lot of its supporters thought that there's no question that it’ll pass, so they didn’t bother to vote.
+I think a lot of supporters thought that there's no question that it’ll pass, so they didn’t bother to vote.
 After the “no” vote won narrowly, hundreds of thousands of people went to the streets in support of the peace agreement.
-So I think it was unfortunate.

 It was also right after Brexit and before Trump, but it sort of captured some of that populist anti-elite feeling that was going on in a lot of countries such as Britain with Brexit.

-What do you think are the main takeaways for negotiation in Latin America specifically, but also negotiation processes more generally?
+What do you think are the main takeaways of the peace process for negotiation in Latin America more specifically, but also negotiation processes more generally?

 It's also very important to have strong regional and international and multilateral support for the negotiating process, for the peace process.
 This was particularly true in El Salvador, but also in Colombia.
 When you raise the peace negotiations to an international level, the whole world is engaged in supporting them.
-We had unanimous votes in the Security Council of the United Nations in support of the peace agreement, or to send experts to support it.
+We had unanimous votes in the Security Council of the United Nations in support of the peace agreement.

-You had some states from Europe and elsewhere coming to see the parties, speaking out.
+You had heads of state from Europe and elsewhere coming to see the parties, speaking out.
 You had the Pope.
-You had the dedicated US special envoy, the dedicated EU special envoy.
+You had a dedicated US special envoy, a dedicated EU special envoy.
 And that creates something that especially the guerrillas hadn’t had before.
 These people had been living in the bush for decades, fighting a very harsh and bloody war.
 All of a sudden, all these world leaders are sitting there saying, “We want you to make peace.”
-It puts pressure on both sides not to be the spoiler, not to be the one who has to kill the peace.
+It puts pressure on both sides not to be the spoiler, not to be the one who kills the peace.
 So I think regional and international support is quite important.